ShookTea/VMSM/README.md

 After writing any command in input field and pressing Enter, that command will be sent to your VM.
 Response from your machine will be displayed on output area.

+## MySQL
+MySQL module comes with simple terminal.
+You can configure MySQL server in `Vagrant/Managing modules...`.

+If you already have configured SSH module and you'll choose to use SSH tunnelling, configuration of SSH host will be used automatically.